Oofty Goofty: Early life

 Goofty was born Leonard Borchardt (sometimes Burkhardt) in Berlin on April 26, 1862.
 He was Jewish.
-In 1900, Goofty told a Houston Daily Post reporter that he came to the U.S. on the SS Fresia as a stowaway in 1876, was found by the captain and made to work for three crossings to earn his passage, and was finally able to immigrate by 1878.
+In 1900, Goofty told a Houston Daily Post reporter that he emigrated to the U.S. on the SS Fresia as a stowaway in 1876, was found by the captain and made to work for three crossings to earn his passage, and was finally able to immigrate by 1878.
 According to Goofty, he drifted from city to city before finding himself penniless in Detroit, Michigan during a snowstorm on January 27, 1883, and enlisted in the United States Army for five years.
 Goofty was placed in Company K of the First Cavalry and stationed at the Jefferson Barracks Military Post.

 He was described as being 5 ft 4 in tall, with brown eyes, black hair, and a dark complexion.
 Goofty said that his fellow soldiers teased him because he was Jewish; he would be the first man the Native Americans would scalp in a fight.
 When orders came deploying him to Washington Territory, he deserted shortly afterwards on April 9, 1883.
 He was apprehended the same day, and then escaped from military custody a few days later.